2022 Oregon Ducks football team: Departures

-Staff Changes
+Coaching changes

 Following the 2021 regular season, then-head coach Mario Cristobal departed Oregon for the University of Miami.
 The rest of Oregon's staff remained through the Alamo Bowl before departing as well; none of the 2021 coaching staff remained for the 2022 season.

 2022 NFL draft

 Due to COVID-19, the NCAA granted an extra year of eligibility to all college athletes, and all could have returned for another year at Oregon.
-Several Ducks declared for the 2022 NFL Draft, but Kayvon Thibodeaux was the lone Ducks player selected.
+Several Ducks declared for the 2022 NFL draft, but Kayvon Thibodeaux was the lone Ducks player selected.
 After the conclusion of the draft, a number of other Ducks players reached free-agent deals with NFL teams.